royderks/ai-web-workshop/README.md

 </details>

-You can use this component in `src/App.tsx` to show a loading indicator when you're waiting for the request to OpenAI to resolve.
+You can use this component in `src/App.jsx` to show a loading indicator when you're waiting for the request to the LLM to resolve.

 BONUS: Also add an error state.

-The application will now have both a way to ask questions and shows a loading state when the answer is being fetched from OpenAI.
+The application will now have both a way to ask questions and shows a loading state when the answer is being fetched from the LLM.

 ### Excercise 5